pulzze/autoflow-documentation/docs/ids/action-integer-random/fields/maximum.md

-Maximum

-Write maximum number here to get random number.
+The maximum number that should be allowed during generation.